Guest article written for AllAboutAlpha.com – the official publication of the Chartered Alternative Investment Analyst (CAIA) Association

-People in parts of the world are increasingly interested in Jaguar cars, Burberry fashions, British music and films…. they rather like having their airports designed by British architects….
-Across a range of engineering, professional services and creative industries, I think Britain has quite a lot to sell
+People in parts of the world are increasingly interested in Jaguar cars, Burberry fashions, British music, and films…. they rather like having their airports designed by British architects… Across a range of engineering, professional services, and creative industries, I think Britain has quite a lot to sell

 Q: Do you see the UK’s role in the global economy as being sustainable?

 [Prof. David Blanchflower] The government killed it off the moment they came in and said the country was comparable to Greece and was bankrupt!
-That moment destroyed business and consumer confidence- and also investment.
+That moment destroyed business and consumer confidence- and also an investment.

 [John Cridland] In a rebalanced economy, we need positive net trade.
 This will come from backing sectors in which we stand a chance of having above-critical-mass.
 Those sectors can be in the manufacturing economy or service sector.
 Five years ago, our automotive sector was struggling with recession.
 Look at it today!
 80% of cars produced in the UK go for export.
-That is a mature sector using British innovation, design and engineering- often with international ownership and money.
+That is a mature sector using British innovation, design, and engineering- often with international ownership and money.

 There are other sectors too.
 I think the climate change debate provides real opportunities for a manufacturing renaissance in the UK.
 I don’t want to over-gild the Lily but if you go somewhere like The Tyne in North-East England, you will see a renaissance within the old shipyards of marine engineering and renewable energy.
 These are quite exciting sectors.
-Different parts of manufacturing will certainly therefore see growth.
+Different parts of manufacturing will certainly, therefore, see growth.

 80% of the UK economy is in services.
 We have a domestic and international economy here which are mutually supportive.
 When I talk to some CBI members in the retail sector, they are innovating as rapidly as they can with product and service delivery.
 We’re Europe’s leader in online trade and retailing.
-Those same companies you thought of as domestic businesses are increasingly finding that British retail has a market around the world and are moving with the globalisation journey.
+Those same companies you thought of as domestic businesses are increasingly finding that British retail has a market around the world and is moving with the globalization journey.

 Britain needs to identify the half-dozen sectors that people want to trade with us in, nurturing and encouraging them.